 A sure sign that the vaccine rollout is working — and Covid is finally on the wane — was the in-person return of the semi-annual Affordable Art Fair, which arrived at NYC’s Metropolitan Pavilion on May 20th for four fun days of art and socializing, at long last!

 While the Fair has been restaged to allow for better traffic flow and social distancing –which means many of our favorite vendors were absent (Tag Fine Arts, you were missed) — there was still lots of cool art to see, familiar faces and new exhibitors whose artworks we are excited to bring you in this post.
 Let’s take a look at the triumphant return of the Affordable Art Fair!

 In 1970, Martin Lipofsky started a practice of traveling to glass factories around the world to learn from and collaborate with glass masters.
 He always sought to infuse the works he made with local culture, primarily through symbolic color.

 Czech Flowers #6 (1991 – 92) is an example of this process.
 Lipofsky would conceive of the work, choose colors, mold-blow, and hot work the glass while abroad.

 After he returned home, he would finish the piece (in this case: cut, sandblast and acid polish the glass) using various coldworking techniques.
 Czech Flowers #6 was created with help from Josef Rasocha.

-Photographed In the Metropolitan Museum of Art in NYC.
+Photographed in the Museum of Arts and Design in NYC.